dotnet/docs-aspire/docs/app-host-overview.md

 Adding a reference to the "apiservice" project results in service discovery environment variables being added to the front-end.
 This is because typically, project to project communication occurs over HTTP/gRPC.
 For more information, see [.NET Aspire service discovery](service-discovery/overview.md).

-It's possible to get specific endpoints from a container or executable using the `GetEndpoint` method:
+It's possible to get specific endpoints from a container or executable using the <xref:Aspire.Hosting.ResourceBuilderExtensions.WithServiceBinding%2A> and calling the <xref:Aspire.Hosting.ApplicationModel.IResourceWithBindings.GetEndpoint%2A>:

 ```csharp
 var customContainer = builder.AddContainer("myapp", "mycustomcontainer")